Andrejs1979/games-neltify/src/pages/index.md

 ---
 templateKey: index-page
-title: Become your own merchant provider.
-Sell payment processing.
+title: Mark - Promote your brand on Instagram at scale
 image: /img/example.jpg
-heading: Become your own merchant provider.
-Sell payment processing.
+heading: You customers take selfies
-subheading: White-label payment platform for business.
+subheading: Let them promote your brand
 description: >-
   Real people posting about your business on social meadia, from just $1 per post!